icy/offloadme/README.md

 ## Download learning resources and use them later

 Mobile data is too expensive.
 Kind of `€10 - 15` for 5GB?
-Well, if you don't mind people collecting [Pfand bottle for their dinner](https://en.wikipedia.org/wiki/Container-deposit_legislation#Germany)
+Well, if you don't mind people collecting [Pfand bottles for their dinner](https://en.wikipedia.org/wiki/Container-deposit_legislation#Germany).

 ### voa.english